SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

           import('@spartacus/user/account').then((m) => m.UserAccountModule),
       },
       // cmsComponents is a part of default config, provided by UserAccountRootModule
-      // and usually can be ommited
+      // and usually can be omitted
       cmsComponents: [
         'LoginComponent',
         'ReturningCustomerLoginComponent',